 7 Suggestions for Hiring Employees with Challenging Backgrounds

 This is the final post in a three-part series about the power of business to transform the lives of the poor.
 Read the first and second posts here.
-This series is related to “Creating Good Jobs for Our Community— a business forum this THURSDAY, Sept.
-10.
+This series is related to “Creating Good Jobs for Our Community” — a past business forum.

 When Veronica* stopped working the streets, she never imagined it would be so hard to start working a regular job.
 For many of the clients at Street’s Hope, a Denver nonprofit that helps women leave the local sex trade, finding a job represented the final stage in a year-long recovery process.